- Research Tools

 The exact documents or procedures to be reviewed will depend upon the protocol.

-A study may also be closed by the investigator via email when ALL of the following criteria are met:
+If you opened a study within IRBManager you must close the study within IRBManager by completing the IRB Closure Form.
+However, if you did not open a study within IRBManager your study may be closed by the investigator via email when ALL of the following criteria are met:

 - All subject recruitment and enrollment is complete;